Categories: Hot and Trending

 1. Electronic Health Records

-The digital transformation of the U.S healthcare system has been immensely facilitated by the introduction and adoption of electronic healthcare records.
+The digital transformation of the U.S healthcare system has been immensely facilitated by the introduction and adoption of electronic health records software.
 This digital management of patients’ records has made physicians more productive and patient care more efficient.

 According to CDC, nearly 90 % of office-based physicians use EHR systems while 72.3% of them have invested in certified digital systems to keep a record of their patients’ data.